espressif/esp-bist/src/bist/README.md

 ### Main 40 Mhz Crystal Oscillator

 This test uses the External 32Khz as a reference for calculating the 40Mhz crystal oscillator frequency.
 It calculates the ratio between the 40Mhz and 32Khz clocks and compares it with the expected value.
 If the ratio is out of the specified range, the test returns `BIST_ESP_CLOCK_TEST_ERR`.
-The frequency drift is set by the `CONFIG_BIST_CLOCK_PERCENT_FREQUENCY_DRIFT` configuration in `sdkconfig.h` and it represents the maximum allowed deviation from the expected value in percentage.
+The frequency drift is set by the `CONFIG_BIST_CLOCK_PERCENT_FREQUENCY_DRIFT` configuration and it represents the maximum allowed deviation from the expected value in percentage.

 ## CPU Stack tests